 Feral cats may hiss and swat with claws extended or bite when they are confined to protect themselves.
 These cats may have a shorter lifespan than house cats.
 They are vulnerable to the elements, predation from wildlife, disease and injury.

 There is a much higher chance that feral cats will not have been spayed or neutered.
 It may be possible to tell if a feral cat has been spayed or neutered by looking to see if their ear has been ‘ear-tipped’, if they have a tattoo in their ear, or if they are scanned for a microchip.
 Kittens who are born to feral mothers, depending on their age, may be socialized to become comfortable around people, become used to living indoors and can be adopted into loving homes.

 Every cat is an individual and it’s often difficult to determine whether a cat is feral, undersocialized or a stray.
 Cats who are comfortable approaching people may never be able to live in a house because they can become fearful when confined.

 With these cases and with feral cats, their numbers and health are best managed through Trap Neuter Return (TNR).
 Cats living in feral cat colonies are caught, spayed/neutered, vaccinated, receive parasite treatment and are treated for any medical issues at the same time as the spay/neuter.
 The feral cats are then returned to their outdoor home.
 This ensures that the members of the colony do not continue having kittens who grow up to lead a short and difficult life.

 See a cat wandering around the neighbourhood or on your property?

 Remember to chat before you trap.
-Call the local SPCA branch in your area to get advice about how to proceed before going ahead and capturing the cat.
+Call the local SPCA centre in your area to get advice about how to proceed before going ahead and capturing the cat.